dallar-project/dallar/doc/README.md

 ### OS X

-Drag Groestlcoin-Core to your applications folder, and then run Groestlcoin-Core.
+Drag Dallar-Core to your applications folder, and then run Dallar-Core.

 ### Need Help?